 - Directions to Campus

-- Convenient parking for both USC buildings can be found in the parking garages directly adjacent to them; for TUC, enter the garage from Main St; for PSC, enter the garage from Academy St. For more information on parking, see Parking Services.
+- Convenient parking for both USC buildings can be found in the parking garages directly adjacent to them.
+The Trabant garage is accessed from Main St and the Perkins garage is accessed from Academy St. For more information on parking, see Parking Services.

 - All areas of the USC were designed to be fully handicapped accessible.
 Questions about accessibility should be referred to the affirmative action officer in 305 Hullihen Hall or by calling (302)831-2835 (voice) or (302)831-4552 (TDD).